 CRISPR Genome Edited Babies

 CRISPR scientist in China, He Jiankui has claimed that he has succeeded in helping create the world’s first genetically edited babies.
 As per his claim, twin girls were born earlier in November 2018.
 According to Dr. Jiankui, he has edited embryos for seven couples during fertility treatments, which has till now resulted in only one pregnancy.
 Jiankui used CRISPR technology to remove the CCR5 gene.
 Individuals without CCR5 co-receptor or homozygous carriers of CCR5 mutation are resistant to infections with the strains of HIV-1 that are most commonly encountered in sexual exposure.
 One of the twins had both copies of the CCR5 gene-altered while the other twin had only a single copy of the gene altered.
 However, the work has not been published in any journal, and many scientists reviewed the research materials provided as insufficient to draw conclusions.

 Mitochondrial DNA Can be Inherited Paternally

 In one of the recent studies, scientists have shown evidence on the inheritance of mitochondrial DNA from father.
-Usually, mtDNA is inherited from mother only, in humans and most multicellular organisms.
-This is because the concentration of mitochondrial DNA in sperm is very low and often the paternal mtDNA is obliterated early in the fertilization process.
-In the research carried out among a total 17 individuals from three unrelated families, scientists discovered a high level of mtDNA heteroplasmy–ranging from 24% to 76%– which means mtDNA was found to be transmitted from both parents.
+Usually, mtDNA is inherited from mother only in humans and most multicellular organisms.
+This is because the concentration of mitochondrial DNA in sperm is very low, and often the paternal mtDNA is obliterated early in the fertilization process.
+In the research carried out among a total of 17 individuals from three unrelated families, scientists discovered a high level of mtDNA heteroplasmy–ranging from 24% to 76%– which means mtDNA was found to be transmitted from both parents.